ollief/mandelzoom/README.md

 --------------
 * implementing argument validation for functions in `mandelbrot.c`
 * documenting the header file and the functions in `mandelbrot.c`
-* creating a Cocoa (OS X) application to provide instant visualisation and control.
+* creating a Cocoa (OS X) application to provide *instant visualisation and control*.

 Screenshots
 -----------